 MA and PhD Students: I am always recruiting MA or PhD students through the Department of Political Studies.
 I encourage you to speak with me about our program by booking a Zoom appointment with me over email.
 Our application deadline is generally in mid-to-late January for a September start.
 You can find more information on our Departmental website.
 If you reach out to me by December, I am happy to give feedback on a project proposal for Queen's.

-I am particularly looking for graduate students and postdocs interested in…
+I am particularly looking for graduate students and postdocs interested in 2SLGBTQIA+ politics, especially trans politics.
+My primary ongoing research agendas focus on…

-Public opinion, especially on LGBTQ2S+ rights
+Public opinion on 2SLGBTQ+ rights